-To acquire a 100% interest in the Echo, Fulton, Beal and Red properties, the Company must spend a minimum of \$30,000 on exploration within 15 months of closing (on or before September 21, 2019) the definitive agreement and issue to Altius 500,000 common shares for each project it elects to acquire.
-The timeline to complete these expenditures has been extended to December 31, 2019.
-In addition, Altius will retain a 1.75% Gross Smelter Royalty ("GSR") on all properties within a 5 km area of interest.
+To acquire a 100% interest in the Echo, Fulton, Beal and Red properties, the Company was required to spend a minimum of \$30,000 on exploration within 15 months of closing (on or before September 21, 2019) the definitive agreement and issue to Altius 500,000 common shares for each project it elects to acquire.
+The timeline to complete these expenditures was extended to December 31, 2019.
+In addition, Altius would retain a 1.75% Gross Smelter Royalty ("GSR") on all properties within a 5 km area of interest.
 For each property that achieves a measured and indicated mineral resource in excess of 0.5 million gold equivalent ounces, a Milestone Payment of 1.5 million shares will be issued to Altius.
 Refer to News Release 18-3, dated June 25, 2018 and News Release 18-4, dated August 20, 2018.
-There are no financing obligations attached to the Definitive Agreement.
+There were no financing obligations attached to the Definitive Agreement.

-The Company has continued to move forward with evaluations of the Echo, Beal, Fulton and Red properties.
-During Q4 2018, the Company began conducting field work on the newly acquired properties, including geologic mapping, prospecting, and soil sampling.
-In September 2019 additional field evaluations and sampling was conducted on the properties; exploration results are pending.
-The fieldwork is designed to identify and refine exploration targets for more advanced work.
-The Company conducted additional fieldwork in September 2019 and has determined that it will no longer continue to explore the Fulton, Red and Beal properties, and therefore has impaired the full amount of expenditures on each respective property as of September 30, 2019.
-However, the Company will continue to evaluate the Echo property and will conduct a ground magnetic survey at Echo during Q1 2020.
-The gross costs and impairments recorded to the Echo, Fulton, Red and Beal properties combined as at September 30, 2019 are \$12,617 and \$5,154, respectively (September 30, 2018 - \$7,690 and \$nil).
+The Company began evaluating these properties during Q4 2018 and continued to move forward during the year ended September 30, 2019, with further evaluations of the Echo, Beal, Fulton and Red properties.
+Fieldwork conducted on these properties, included geologic mapping, prospecting, and soil sampling.
+The fieldwork was designed to identify and refine exploration targets for more advanced work.
+After additional field work was conducted in September 2019, the Company determined that it would no longer continue to explore the Fulton, Red and Beal properties, and therefore impaired the full amount of expenditures on each respective property as of September 30, 2019.
+During the three-month period ended December 31, 2019, the Company conducted a ground magnetic survey at Echo.
+After thorough analysis of the results of this program, the Company was unable to identify clear targets for advancement and therefore terminated the option, returning the Echo property to the vendor, and fully impairing the remaining expenditures as of March 31, 2020.
+The gross costs and impairments recorded to the Echo, Fulton, Red and Beal properties combined as at September 30, 2020 are \$23,001 and \$23,001, respectively (September 30, 2019 - \$12,617 and \$5,154).